The C++ multimap insert function is utilized to add an element or a set of elements into a multimap data structure.

 Example 3

-Let's see a simple example to insert the elements of one multimap to another:
+Let's explore a straightforward illustration of transferring the elements from one multimap to another:

 #include <iostream>